BIO00087H

 • Andrew Mason

-There will be sufficient time during the semester for you to learn everything you need to know to pass this module with a high grade.
+There will be sufficient time during the semester to learn the necessary skills for this module.

 However, if you would like to prepare yourself, here are some activities that will help.
 This preparation is entirely optional.

-NOTE: As teaching staff also have research responsibilities, we will not support this preparation outside of the scheduled teaching times for BIO00087H.
+Note: As teaching staff also have research responsibilities, we will not support this preparation outside of the scheduled teaching times for this module.

 We suggest revising your work from Becoming a Bioscientist: Research in Action (BIO00066I).
 The cell biology Workshops are here.
 Other streams will also be useful.
 There is also a lot of teaching material for RStudio from a previous module here.